 First Appearance: Marvel Boy (Vol. 2) #1 (August, 2000)

 Ex-Avenger, ex-Dark Avenger, ex-teenage rebel.
 Noh-Varr is a Kree from another dimension who, after getting lost in the multiverse in a mission of peace, crashed on Earth-Earth.
 The crash killed his parents and his girlfriend and got him captured by Doctor Midas.
 He escaped and swore revenge against the human race, starting by burning FUCK YOU into the streets of Manhattan.
 Later he confronted Midas with the help of the Mad Scientist's Beautiful Daughter Oubliette.
 Noh-Varr developed a crush on her but soon both were captured by S.H.I.E.L.D. and sent to different prisons.
 He was sent to the Cube where he was experimented on by the Cube's Warden.
 Soon he found himself brainwashed by Warden but was freed by the Young Avengers and the Runaways in Civil War.
 Later he had a complete change of heart and decided to become a superhero after a Skrull impersonating Captain Marvel left him in charge of the protection of Earth.
 He was deceived by Norman Osborn and joined his Dark Avengers only to leave shortly after and join the real Avengers.
 He was kicked out of the team after some bad decisions and joined the Young Avengers after a fateful encounter with Kate.
 Obsessed with music (especially Phil Spector girl groups and briefly, Gram Parsons) and Earth girls.
-Currently banished from Earth, he still hangs out with the Young Avengers.
-He's single.
+Currently banished from Earth and a member of the Guardians of the Galaxy.

 Part-Kree, part-cockroach, he has all the powers that the Kree possess including super strength, durability, and speed.
 He also hasa seemingly unlimited supply of weapons and his own spaceship, the Kirby.
 All of them are advanced Kree technology, however he mostly just uses a pair of handguns.